EleutheriaKoutsochristou/TrackingApp/README.md

 - <chunk_size>: Number of waypoints in each chunk sent to workers.

 - <worker_ip> and <worker_port> pairs for each worker node.

+Afterwards run the Worker Program:

+Each worker needs to be set up separately, listening for connections from the master.